brodymileham/eleventy-base-blog/posts/forthpost.md

 ---
 title: Lesson 4
-description: This is a post about our forth lesson with the Coders Guild
+description: This is a post about our third lesson with the Coders Guild
 layout: layouts/post.njk
 tags:
   - lessons